Abdelghani Bousta

 Abdelghani Bousta (18 February 1949 – 21 September 1998), was a Moroccan politician who opposed the monarchical power of his country.
-Like many of his fellow fighters at the time, his democratic views in favour of the separation of powers and taking absolute power away from King Hassan II forced him into exile for over twenty years.
+Like many of his fellow fighters at the time, his democratic views in favour of the separation of powers and taking absolute power away from King Hassan II forced him into exile for more than 20 years.

 He often quoted Max Frich, who once said: "he who fights might lose; he who gives up the fight has already lost".

 1949-1969: birth and studies

 Bousta was born on 18 February 1949 in Marrakesh.
 In 1957, after Morocco gained independence, he gave his first speech, with the support of his school.
-In his speech, he expressed how urgent it was for all Moroccans to be involved in the construction of a freed and free Moroccan and how the whole country should get together to do so.
+In his speech, he expressed how urgent it was for all Moroccans to be involved in the construction of a freed and free Moroccan, and that the whole country should unite to do so.

 In 1965, aged 16, he passed his scientific baccalauréat.
 He then went on to study at the École Mohammadia d'ingénieurs (EMI) in Rabat.
 During that time, he took part in student protest movements and in university strikes.
 He became an electronics engineer at the age of 20.

 He then went to Grenoble in France to study for a postgraduate certificate (DEA), specialising in industrial system controls at the Institut Polytechnique de Grenoble (IPG).